microsoftgraph/microsoft-graph-docs-contrib/concepts/security-ediscovery-appauthsetup.md

 Use the [Connect-MgGraph](/powershell/module/microsoft.graph.authentication/connect-mggraph) cmdlet to authenticate and connect to Microsoft Graph using the app-only access method in PowerShell.
 This setup enables your app to interact with Microsoft Graph securely.

-### Step 6: Invoke Microsoft Graph API Requests
+### Step 6: Invoke Microsoft Graph API requests

-Once connected, you can start making calls to the Microsoft Graph API using the [Invoke-MgGraphRequest](/powershell/module/microsoft.graph.authentication/invoke-mggraphrequest) cmdlet.
+After you're connected, you can start making calls to the Microsoft Graph API by using the [Invoke-MgGraphRequest](/powershell/module/microsoft.graph.authentication/invoke-mggraphrequest) cmdlet.
 This cmdlet allows you to perform various operations required by eDiscovery services in your organization.

 ## Related content

 Explore [Microsoft Graph tutorials](/graph/tutorials) to create basic applications that access data in app-only scenarios.
 For more information about app-only authentication, see [Get access without a user](/graph/auth-v2-service)

-For API testing on Postman, see [Use Postman with the Microsoft Graph API](/graph/use-postman).
+To test APIs on Postman, see [Use Postman with the Microsoft Graph API](/graph/use-postman).